elliotwaite/pycairo-animations/README.md

 # Pycairo Animation Library

 A library for generating animations using [Pycairo](https://pycairo.readthedocs.io/en/latest/) (the Python version of Cairo) and [ffmpeg](https://ffmpeg.org/ffmpeg.html).
-Pycairo is used to generate each frame of the animation, and then an ffmpeg process is called to merge all those frames into a ProRes (.mov) video file.
+Pycairo is used to generate each frame of the animation and then an ffmpeg process is called to merge all those frames into a ProRes (.mov) video file.

 ### Requirements